nikydix/nikydixcom-7810d/about.md

 1) A blog typically focuses on a single topic at once (though it may contain hyper links through to other topics), and has a pubished date.

-If I want to learning in public with you through a traditional blog, I would learn something in private, then write about it, then publish it, and you would eventually read it.
+If I want to learning in public with you through a traditional blog, I would learn something in private, then write about it, then publish it, and eventually you might read it.
 A digital Garden is not published in one go, but grows and evolves, just like a real Garden!

 A digital Garden is different in that it is not a linear stream of content.
 Instead, it is known as Topographic!
 This means all the different posts and articles create a landscape that can be freely explored.